oreayo67/data-analysis-projects/README.md

 I have worked on academic and personal projects involving:

-Data cleaning and preparation
+* Data cleaning and preparation

-Exploratory data analysis
+* Exploratory data analysis

-Dashboard development with Power BI and Excel
+* Dashboard development with Power BI and Excel

-SQL queries for data extraction and transformation
+* SQL queries for data extraction and transformation

-Python-based analysis using libraries like Pandas and NumPy
+* Python-based analysis using libraries like Pandas and NumPy

 I am continuously expanding my skills and currently open to:

-Internships
+* Internships

-Remote data roles
+* Remote data roles

-Freelance analytics projects
+* Freelance analytics projects

-Collaborative learning opportunities
+* Collaborative learning opportunities

 My long-term goal is to grow into a professional data analyst and build a strong portfolio that showcases real-world problem solving, data storytelling, and technical ability.

- I am always looking for opportunities to expand my knowledge and skills.
-Whether working on a team or independently, I am driven by the thr
+ My CV in

+ A collection of my data analysis projects using Excel, Power BI, SQL, and Python.
+I’m using this space to practice, improve my skills, and showcase my work.

+# Table of Contents

+.
+[About] (# About)